GRAINS AND INFLAMMATION GO TOGETHER LIKE SPAGHETTI AND MEATBALLS

 "One of the issues of whole wheat flour production is the lack of well-established milling procedures.
 Whole grain flours are produced by a variety of techniques and result in flours with widely different particle sizes and functionalities.
 Another issue with whole wheat flour utilization is shelf-life.
 Whole wheat flour is highly susceptible to rancidity due to the presence of lipolytic enzymes."
 Andres F Doblado-Maldonado from his 2012 Masters Thesis at the University of Nebraska, New Technologies for Whole Wheat Processing Addressing Milling and Storage Issues

-The first thing I want everyone to realize is that not everyone is sensitive to GLUTEN or other grains, which, by the way, are virtually all GLUTEN CROSS REACTORS.
+The first thing I want everyone to realize is that not everyone is sensitive to GLUTEN or other grains, which, by the way, are virtually all GLUTEN CROSS-REACTORS.
 Some of you can handle these with no apparent problems.
 But also understand that just because a problem is not "apparent" does not necessarily mean it doesn't exist.
 This is especially important one you realize that when it comes to NON-CELIAC GLUTEN SENSITIVITY (NCGS), the majority of the symptoms don't manifest like we've always been taught they do --- bloating, gas, CONSTIPATION, DIARRHEA, IBS, etc, etc).
 They manifest "extra-intestinally" or outside of the Gut.
 For example, numerous studies show that over half of all NCGS manifests neurologically (HERE and HERE).
-But Gluten is only part of what makes grain a potential Burmese Tiger Pits waiting to destroy unwary (uneducated) victims.
+But Gluten is only part of what makes grain a potential Burmese Tiger Pit waiting to destroy unwary (or uneducated) victims.

 The germ is the part of the grain that actually sprouts and becomes a new plant.
 The rest of the B-Vitamins are found here, as well as ANTIOXIDANTS and the rest of the oils.
 It contains several vitamins and minerals, as well as being made up of about one third protein.
 The endosperm is not only the by far the biggest part of the grain, it's where the majority of the starchy carbohydrate meant to feed the "germinated" seed is found.
 When compared to the rest of the grain, the endosperm has little nutritional value other than providing a source of simple carbohydrate.

-First and foremost, the quote above shows that most Americans are not eating whole grains (and when they do, they are largely being duped as you'll see shortly).
+First and foremost, the quote above shows that most Americans are not eating whole grains (and when they do, they are largely being duped as you'll also see shortly).
 Secondly, the grain-based products they are eating are usually highly refined (the bran and germ are removed).
 Why?
 Because flour that is not heavily refined not only spoils and goes rancid quickly, it tends to attract weevils and other critters (those of you who are old enough know what I am talking about).
-By removing the vital, living, and nutrient-rich part of the grain, food manufacturers can provide retailers and consumers flours and products that in many cases have an almost unlimited shelf-life.
+By removing or killing the vital, living, and nutrient-rich part of the grain, food manufacturers can provide retailers and consumers flours and products that in many cases have an almost unlimited shelf-life.
 For instance, breakfast cereal might get a bit stale once the bag has been opened, but left in your pantry for a decade, it will not spoil or rot.
 And what about the whole "enrichment" thing I mentioned earlier?

 Enrichment is what politicians do at the expense of the citizens they are supposed to represent.
 It's also one of the many ways food manufactures dupe people who don't know better.
 I have a friend who is in the pet food manufacturing industry.
 He tells me that synthetic vitamins & minerals are not only widely available, but dirt cheap.
 This is why manufacturers can advertise that radically unhealthy breakfast cereals such as Count Chocula, Coco Puffs, Donutz, Captain Crunch, Golden Grahams, Froot Loops, Trix, Super Sugar Crisp, Apple Jacks, Honey Smacks, METH & CRACK, and a myriad of others, are "fortified" with the whole day's supply of a dozen or so essential vitamins and minerals.
 If you aren't familiar with the difference between nutrition that comes from food and the synthetic garbage added to these products so industry can make absurd claims about nutrition (for instance, Total Cereal claims to supply, "100% of the Daily Value of 11 vitamins and minerals"), then you need to read THIS.